bchewy/localboost/README.md

 LocalBoost focuses on aiding small local businesses such as hawkers, small restaurants, home-based businesses, and "mama shops."
 By empowering students and offering them the opportunity to work on these projects as case studies, we create a mutually beneficial situation.

 ### Technical Details:
-LocalBoost is built with React and NodeJS and is deployed on Vercel for scalability.
-Potential integration with VM Tanzu as a sandbox system for development work is also under consideration.
+LocalBoost is built with React and is deployed on Vercel for scalability.
+The AI features seen on the site includes modified, exclusive access to GPT4 private request only API endpoint.

+### Beyond the hackathon:
+Beyond the hackathon, some of us would also like to explore
+> Sandbox environment for students to play/work on eg: Deploying test instances via VMWare Tanzu to work on their applications.
+> Add more suggestive and empowering features for users (eg: Simple PM tools, generative images for more.., accepting more auth logins, skillsfuture API usage... etc!)

 Here's a brief overview of our project directories: